ibexa/documentation-developer/docs/tutorials/platform_beginner/3_customize_the_front_page.md

 If you look back at the main layout template, you can see an empty `{% block content %}{% endblock %}` section (lines 52-53).
 This is where the `home_page.html.twig` will be rendered.

-Refresh the page and you should now see the "Hello world" placed inside a styled layout.

-![Homepage with a Hello world](img/bike_tutorial_hello_world.png)

-!!! note "Clear the cache and regenerate the assets"
+Clear the cache and regenerate the assets by running the following commands:

-    If you are in prod environment, you need to regenerate the web assets.
-Run the following command:

-    ​```bash
+​``` bash
 $ php bin/console cache:clear
 $ php bin/console assets:install
 yarn encore prod
 ​```

+Refresh the page and you should now see the "Hello world" placed inside a styled layout.

+![Homepage with a Hello world](img/bike_tutorial_hello_world.png)

 At this point, the template is static.
-It doesn't render any dynamic data from the Repository.
+It does not render any dynamic data from the Repository.

 You'll render a list of all Rides here in the next step.
 But before that, you can use the existing page layout to render the content of a single Ride.